hanamichi77777/WebDriverBiDi-via-VBA-test/README.md

 Right side of button

+〇 Hide ads

 〇 On a web page where an asynchronous event occurs when characters in the TextBox is enterd, wait until the event completes.

 Other（inside the module）